Pulp Engine is a self-hosted REST API that renders

 Cross-tab grouping as a first-class node — not a plugin, not a workaround.

-Merge, watermark, and page-insert endpoints for post-render workflows.
+POST /render/pdf/merge, /render/pdf/watermark, and /render/pdf/insert for post-render workflows.

 Version history + labels